-25 April 2014 EMA/242277/2014
+11 July 2014 EMA/431170/2014

-EMA recommends revoking authorisations of Caustinerf arsenical and Yranicid arsenical used in dental procedures
+Authorisations of Caustinerf arsenical and Yranicid arsenical used in dental procedures revoked in the EU

-The European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) has recommended that the marketing authorisations for the dental pastes Caustinerf arsenical, Yranicid arsenical and associated names be revoked in the EU due to concerns over the risk of genotoxic effects (damage to the genetic material in cells) and cell death in tissues around the teeth.
+On 25 April 2014, the European Medicines Agency recommended that the marketing authorisations for the dental pastes Caustinerf arsenical, Yranicid arsenical and associated names be revoked in the EU due to concerns over the risk of genotoxic effects (damage to the genetic material in cells) and cell death in tissues around the teeth.
 The dental pastes, which contain an arsenic-based compound, arsenic trioxide, have been used to remove the damaged nerves in the dental pulp (the inside of the tooth).

-In a review of the benefits and risks of these dental products, analyses of data from laboratory and population studies indicate that the arsenic contained in them may pose a risk of genotoxic effects that could increase the risk of cancer.
+In a review conducted by the Agency's Committee for Medicinal Products for Human Use (CHMP), analyses of data from laboratory and population studies indicate that the arsenic contained in them may pose a risk of genotoxic effects that could increase the risk of cancer.
 In addition, there have been a small number of cases where arsenic is thought to have leaked into the areas around the teeth, causing parts of the tissue to die, including bone (osteonecrosis).